Key Takeaways

 Video Analysis Tools

 Video analysis tools capture detailed vibrations of equipment and provide a realistic image of the equipment.
 These tools analyze the shapes of movement produced by the equipment as it works.
-This shape of movement is called Operating Deflection Shape, or ODS.
+This shape of movement is called the Operating Deflection Shape, or ODS.

 Why You Should Invest in Predictive Maintenance Tools

-Contact DINGO for a brief Asset Health Consultation or use our Savings Calculator to estimate the annual savings that your operation could achieve.
+Contact DINGO for a brief Asset Health Consultation or use our Savings Calculator to estimate the annual savings that your operation could achieve